boomcamp/django-restframework/README.md

 # Step-4 - Json Web Token

+The goal of step-4 Json web token is to have basic understanding about how to produce tokens that we can use for our endpoints.

 What is JSON Web Token?

 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.